gtiwari333/spring-boot-web-application-sample/README.md

 - import into your IDE and compile the full project and run the Application.java on main-app module
 - Update run configuration to run maven goal `wro4j:run` Before Launch.
 It should be after 'Build'

-## Run Tests (use ./mvnw instead of mvn if you want to use maven wrapper)
+## Once the application starts, open  `http://localhost:8081` on your browser.

+The default username/passwords are listed on : gt.app.Application.initData, which are:

+- system/pass
+- user1/pass
+- user2/pass

+# Run Tests

+    !
 Test uses TestContainers, which requires Docker to be installed locally.

 ##### Running full tests